deduce

 Applying Definitions to the Goal

-We begin with an simple example, proving that the length of an empty list is 0.
+We begin with a simple example, proving that the length of an empty list is 0.
 Of course, this is a direct consequence of the definition of length, so this first example is about how to use definitions.
 To get started, we write down the theorem we would like to prove.
 A theorem starts with a label, followed by a colon, then the formula followed by the proof.
 But instead of writing the proof, we’ll simply write ? to say that we’re not done yet.

 theorem length_nat_empty: length(@[]<Nat>) = 0